Affiliate links on Android Authority may earn us a commission. Learn more.

 If you purchase any of the Samsung Galaxy S10 smartphones, you can use a very cool feature that the company calls Wireless PowerShare.
-Basically, those phones can also charge up almost any other smartphone or other devices that support the Qi wireless charging standard.
+Basically, these phones can charge up almost any other smartphone or other devices that support the Qi wireless charging standard.
 For example, the feature works with some of the best phones with wireless charging.

 Here’s how to use the Samsung Galaxy S10 reverse wireless charging feature.